 There are multiple reasons behind looking for FreeNAS alternatives.
-Despite the software being a popular choice and also intuitive to use for sharing content across multiple platform like Linux, Apple and Windows, there are always a few drawbacks that could make it a tedious solution.
-Also, with the launch of the latest iteration, version 8, a lot seems to have been changed.
+Despite the software being a popular choice and also intuitive to use for sharing content across multiple platforms like Linux, Apple, and Windows, there are always a few drawbacks that could make it a tedious solution.
+Also, with the launch of the latest iteration, a lot seems to have been changed.
 The developers have rewritten it from the ground up and in the bargain, even increased the hardware requirements.
 So if you’re looking for a substitute OS to get your Network-attached storage up and running, we’ve lineup up several viable choices below.

 1. OpenMediaVault –

 We’re starting off today’s compilation with OpenMediaVault, a simple and intuitive web platform which is based on Debian Linux.
 The developer states that you won’t need deep programming knowledge to get this tool up and running.
 Where features are concerned, it comes with support for services such as SSH, FTP, SMB/CIFS, DAAP media server and RSync amongst others.
 There’s a BitTorrent client in tow as well, and you’ll be able to enhance the experience through means of plug-ins.
 The software is free to use and is said to be an ideal pick for home servers or small offices.